Bitcoin Core 30.99.0

 secp256k1_ecmult_gen_context ecmult_gen_ctx

-Opaque data structured that holds a parsed ECDSA signature.
+Opaque data structure that holds a parsed ECDSA signature.

 This field implementation represents the value as 10 uint32_t limbs in base 2^26.